spdvmnt/WordPress_NewUsers/README.md

 line 18 : Change 'pass' to your admin wordpress password

 line 19 : Type the amount of users you want to create

+Make sure chromedriver is the correct version for your current browser